ebolotin6/Twitter_Sentiment_Analyzer/README.md

 1. Install any missing packages and be patient when they load.
 	- TwitterProgram.py is a program that conducts the pre-work for a statistics experiment.
 In 4 methods, data is collected, cleaned, and analyzed for sentiment.
 This requires various packages that take time to load.
 2. Make sure your Twitter credentials are valid.
 See instructions.
-3. This program is designed to handle Twitter rate limiting without interruption.
-However, do not abuse Twitter's API request/access policy, as they will ban you.
+3. High-volume requests to Twitter's (free) API may result in a ban.
+Be careful.

 Copyright 2018, All Rights Reserved.